 Don’t overthink it.
 If you spend all your time focusing on breathing and form, you’ll forget to have fun.
 Plus, you’ll psych yourself out and probably end up forgetting to breathe all together.
 Most of all: HAVE FUN!!!!

 Would you like to become our “Runner of the Week?”
-It’s really simple; just fill out this form and we will feature you on one of our Friday posts!
+It’s really simple; just reach out to ForksToFeet and we will feature you on one of our Friday posts!